Updated: Jun 26, 2022

-I have to confess right away that I’m not much of a smoothie drinker, though every once in a while I do like to have a smoothie bowl.
+I have to confess right away that I’m not much of a smoothie drinker, though every once in a while, I do like to have a smoothie bowl.
 My children, on the other hand, hardly ever go one day without a smoothie unless we’re traveling.
 They love any kind of smoothie you give them.
-I’m always changing the flavors so they won’t be too attached to only one kind.
-Besides, every fruit and vegetable is unique, so why not rotate them in your diet?
+I’m always changing the flavors, so they won’t be too attached to only one kind.
+Besides, every fruit and vegetable are unique, so why not rotate them in your diet?
 Life is too short to eat the same thing over and over.

 While asking what color smoothie they want is great, it’s even more fun to make smoothies with the kids when they help pick out the ingredients at the store.
 One time Thomas even chose his own artichoke (I didn’t end up using it in a smoothie)!
 It’s a fun way to have your children experience different foods.
 I never tell Thomas, “No, you don’t like that,” even if he’s spit it out many times.
 I still let him try again because our tastes change over time, especially as we grow up.